A list of nitrogen-fixing cover crops in Portugal and when to plant them in Portugal. Research-based on our land in Central Portugal.

 Cover Crops Terminology

-Cover crops: Annual plants such as clover that you plant on a resting field or bed to prevent soils drying out, washing away and to fix nitrogen into the ground.
+Cover crops: Annual plants such as clover that you plant on a resting field or bed to prevent soils from drying out, washing away and fixing nitrogen into the ground.

-Mulch: Organic biomass that is used to cover the soil to prevent soils drying out, prevent weeds from growing, stop topsoil washing in rain and to provide nutrients to the microorganisms in the soil (e.g. hay)
+Mulch: Organic biomass that is used to cover the soil to prevent soil drying out, prevent weeds from growing, stop topsoil washing in rain and provide nutrients to the microorganisms in the soil (e.g. hay)

-Listed below are the ideal times to plant cover crops in Portugal that fix nitrogen in the soil.
+Below are the ideal times to plant cover crops in Portugal that fix nitrogen in the soil.
 However, I am sure most of them can be planted at different times just with a lower yield or germination rate.
-Many other cover crops bring up nutrients (dynamic accumulators) and create biomass (lots of green mulch) that can be planted but this list just refers to nitrogen-fixing cover crops.
+Many other cover crops bring up nutrients (dynamic accumulators) and create biomass (lots of green mulch) that can be planted, but this list just refers to nitrogen-fixing cover crops.

-English name (Latin name / Portuguese name) – There are many varieties for some of these but we have listed at least one.
-We have underlined the ones we have grown successfully at this time of year.
+English name (Latin name / Portuguese name) – There are many varieties for some of these, but we have listed at least one.
+We have underlined the ones we have grown successfully by planting at the time of year.
 The other ones we have not tried to grow yet at that time of year.

 - Clovers (Trevo) – Naturally occurring on our land

 - Subterranean Clover (Trifolium Subterraneum / Trevo Subterranean) – available in organic bulk seeds at the local agrological shop in Portugal.
 It is good as its self fertile, its bad as it does not attract so any pollinators

 - Red Clover (Trifolium pratense) – We have had this establish very well in our wet lower terraces